Film technology has seen many changes since the birth of cinema in the 1800s.

 The Three Little Pigs (1933) by Walt Disney was one of the first films made in Technicolor.

 Cinerama and Cinemascope

-From this point on, new developments in film were focused primarily on the cinema viewing experience.
+From this point on, new developments in the film were focused primarily on the cinema viewing experience.
 Various methods were developed from the 1950s to the 1970s in order to enhance the experience including Cinerama in 1952, followed by Cinemascope in 1953.
 Since they are both widescreen, wider than normal picture is captured using anamorphic lens and squeezed onto 35mm film.
-Then, a projector in cinema stretches it out.
+Then, a projector in the cinema stretches it out.

 The Robe (1953) by Henry Kosner was the first film to come out in Cinemascope.

 The ultimate widescreen was introduced in 1970.
 Omnimax showed film ten times wider than normal for a shockingly real effect.